Our Chicago: Town hall on keeping Latino youth safe, demands for investment in wake of Adam Toledo shooting

-ABC 7 Vice President of Community Engagement Diana Palomar will moderate this hourlong event available on abc7chicago.com Thursday, April 22, at 2:00 p.m.
+ABC 7 Vice President of Community Engagement Diana Palomar moderated this hourlong event available on abc7chicago.com Thursday, April 22, at 2:00 p.m.

 The Little Village neighborhood in South Lawndale, where Toledo lived and died, was rated the second-highest Chicago neighborhood in terms of economic hardship according to the Chicago Community Area Economic Hardship Index.
 The recent police-involved fatal shooting of 13-year-old Toledo crystalizes the need for adequate services, resources and opportunities to give Latino youth support and guidance that will help keep them off the street, away from danger.